bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/Geographic Map of Asset Inventory.md

    | ComputerEnvironment | Legend | |
    | RemoteIPLatitude | Latitude | Choose *"Don't summarize"* for the aggregation. |
    | RemoteIPLongitude | Longitude | Choose *"Don't summarize"* for the aggregation. |

+   ***Variation 1:*** If you would like to see the Computer Names in each location, instead of the Environment Name, drag the *Computer* field to the *Legend* data point.

-   ***Note:*** If you prefer a simplified Country-level view you can drag the *RemoteIPCountry* field to the *Location* data point, however you cannot have both the *Location* and the combination of *Lat/Long* data points populated simultaneously.
+   ***Variation 2:*** If you prefer a simplified Country-level view you can drag the *RemoteIPCountry* field to the *Location* data point, however you cannot have both the *Location* and the combination of *Lat/Long* data points populated simultaneously.